 DC6.1 The provisions of this clause DC6 are without prejudice to our right to terminate the Contract under clauses GL10.6 and GL10.7.

-DC6.2 The Contract will start on the Commencement Date and will continue from month to month until it is terminated by either you or us in accordance with the Terms
+DC6.2 The Contract will start on the Commencement Date and will continue from month to month until terminated by you or by us in accordance with the Terms.

 DC6.3 You may not be entitled to give notice of termination until the expiry of the Initial Period (if any).

 DC6.4 Subject to clause DC6.3, either party may terminate this Contract on three month’s written notice.

 DC6.5 We will cease delivery of the Services immediately on termination.
 You will pay all outstanding Charges (and Additional Charges) due in respect of the delivery of the Services for the duration of the Contract (or Charges that would have been due in respect of the delivery of the Services should the Contract be terminated for any reason prior to the expiry of the Initial Period.
 You will also remove all of your Equipment from the Premises and return to us any materials or confidential information in your possession as soon as practicable following the date the Contract terminates.